-- Each year, the President shall appoint a nominating committee consisting of at least five members.
-Members of the nominating committee shall be selected from among the Federated Council and may include no more than two current members of the Executive Committee. - 2.
-The Executive Director and the President shall be ex-officio members of the nominating committee. - 3.
-Nominations for the Executive Committee shall be presented to the Federated Council at the meeting prior to the election - 4.
-Nominations for President-Elect will occur in even numbered years. - <>5.
-Each person nominated for an officer or other elected [see 70.B.(2)] Executive Committee seat must be a current member of the Federated Council at the time of nomination and election. - 6.
-The nominating committee will name at least five (5) candidates for two (2)-year terms for the Executive Committee and at least two candidates for President-Elect.
+- (1) Each year, the President shall appoint a nominating committee consisting of at least five (5) members.
+Members of the Nominating Committee shall be selected from among the Federated Council and may include no more than two (2) current members of the Executive Committee. - (2) The Executive Director and the President shall be ex-officio members of the Nominating Committee. - (3) Nominations for the Executive Committee shall be presented to the Federated Council at the meeting prior to the election. - (4) Nominations for President-Elect will occur in even numbered years. - (5) Each person nominated for an officer or other elected [see 70.B.(2)] Executive Committee seat must be a current member of the Federated Council at the time of nomination and election. - (6) The Nominating Committee will name at least five (5) candidates for two (2)-year terms for the Executive Committee and at least two (2) candidates for President-Elect.

-(Approved January 2020 Federated Council/Approved February 2022 Federated Council)

-- Nominations will also be accepted from the floor at the Federated Council meeting whereupon nominations are presented. - <>8.
-Nominations for the four (4) at-large representative will be made by Executive Staff, in consultation with Sections and Allied Organizations after the election of Executive Committee members for the following year.
+(Approved January 2020 Federated Council/Approved February 2022 Federated Council) - (7) Nominations will also be accepted from the floor at the Federated Council meeting whereupon nominations are presented. - (8) Nominations for the four (4) at-large representatives will be made by Executive Staff, in consultation with Sections and Allied Organizations, after the election of Executive Committee members.
 The Executive Committee, at its June meeting, will select four (4) candidates from among those nominations to serve as at-large representatives.